giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

 ## Custom annotation prefix

-By default we use the default annotation prefix `nginx.ingress.kubernetes.io` in the ingress controller.
-In case the customer needs to have a especific one it can be done through the 'user-values' configmap.
-It is recommended when there is more than one ingress controller, so in the ingress resource the prefix can discriminate between controllers.
+By default we use the standard annotation prefix `nginx.ingress.kubernetes.io` in the ingress controller.
+In case the customer needs to have a specific one this can be done via the 'user-values' configmap.
+This is recommended when there is more than one ingress controller.
+So in the ingress resource the prefix can be used to distinguish between controllers.

 ```yaml
 data: